criblio/helm-charts/helm-chart-sources/logstream-leader/README.md

   That command will create three worker groups: `group1`, `group2`, and `group3`, and a mapping rule for each.

-# <a name=migration></a>Migrating from the logstream-master chart
+# <a name=migration></a>Migrating from the logstream-master Chart

 ## Exporting your Configuration
 You'll need to "export" your data from the existing logstream-master pod.
-First, you'll need to get the current pod's name, as well as it's namespace.
+First, you'll need to get the current pod's name, as well as its namespace.
 The easiest way to do this is to run `kubectl get pods -A` and look pods that start with the release name you used when you ran helm install.
 For example, if you installed with the following command:

 `helm install ls-master cribl/logstream-master`

-you'd look for a pod name that started with `ls-master`.
+You'd look for a pod name that started with `ls-master`.

 Once you've identified your pod and namespace, you can export your configuration using a combination of kubectl and tar: